All Episodes

 Was it last week?

-Was it uh before we built Las Vegas and all those casinos, before we built all the skyscrapers in New York, before we bought, before we came to America, is that when it was?
+Before we built all the skyscrapers in New York, before we bought, before we came to America, is that when it was?

-When when was the environment original?
+When was the environment original?

-It's sort of like the NASA guys' question.
+It's sort of like the NASA guy's question.

-Well, who says that the climate today is the optimum climate, and if it changes, we're all in deep doo-doo.
+Well, who says that the climate today is the optimum climate?

 Now, here's how you help the environment.